-- The director will notify all staff of any emergency closing via phone/text message. - In the event of an emergency or weather-related closing, the following broadcasters will be alerted: WIVB, WKBW, WIVB and the closure will be posted on Facebook. - Information Technology staff will send all B&ECPL libraries e-mail notification of closings or service disruptions.
-IT will be notified of such disruptions by the Library Director or designee.
+- For round-the-clock information, the Central Library's automated attendant (716-858-8900) will announce closings, including pertinent information for staff, such as when employees should report to work.
+Call this number first for the most accurate and up-to-date information. - In the event of an emergency or weather-related closing, the following broadcasters will be alerted: WGRZ, WIVB, WKBW, WBEN - Information Technology staff will send all B&ECPL libraries e-mail notification of closings or service disruptions.
 In addition, the information will be posted in a red banner on the website and on the Intranet home page.